Published on June 15th, 2017 | by Guest Contributor

-Get Your Kid On the Road to Success.
+Get Your Young Driver On the Road to Success.

 Reaching driving age is a major milestone for young people and for their parents too.
 A new driver’s licence opens up a whole new world of independence.
 But it also comes with many new responsibilities.
 As a parent, you play an important role in helping your teen gain the skills and knowledge needed to stay safe on the road.
 Keep your new driver safe, download our brochure.
 For more information, visit http://driveright.caa.ca/